MR

 However, registering through Mail or Fax may take up to three weeks or more if you didn’t provide all the supporting documents.

-Click here to download the application form and supporting documents.
+> Click here to download the application form and supporting documents.

-To make your application through Fax, you need to send a cover page to this number: 1 877 544-0699.
+To send your application through Fax, you need to send a cover page to this number: 1877-544-0699.

-Also, you must apply for the benefit a day before the end of the month you want to receive it.
+Ensure you apply for the benefit before the end of the month you want to receive it.
+For example, if you want to start receiving the benefit by October 30, you must apply by October 1.

 However, if you’re looking for another means of reducing the cost of your child’s upbringing, I recommend opening a Registered Education Savings Plan (RESP).